larrybotha/everything/resources/books/The Psychology of Money.md

 ## 16. You and me

-- beware taking financial advice from people playing a different have to you
+- beware taking financial advice from people playing a different game to you
-- consider financial advice in the context of the other's goals
+- consider financial advice in the context of the other person's goals
 - people have different risk parameters
 	- none at all
 	- make a quick buck
 	- make market returns
+	- retire comfortably
 	- etc.
 - copying someone with a different time horizon can be risky